Learning to Defer in Congested Systems: The AI-Human Interplay: Balancing Idiosyncrasy and Delay with Known Average Cost

 \section{Balancing Idiosyncrasy and Delay with Known Average Cost}

 Our starting point is the simpler setting where the cost distribution $\set{F}_k$ is known for every type and the number of types $K$ is small.
-In this setting, classification can be directly optimized by keeping a post if and only if it has non-negative mean cost, i.e., $Y_k(t) = \indic{h_k \leq 0}$.
+In this setting, classification can be directly optimized by accepting a job if and only if it has weakly negative mean cost, i.e., $Y(t) = -\sign(c_{\kappa(t)})$.
 The two additional decisions (admission and scheduling) are not as straightforward and give rise to an interesting trade-off.
-To understand this trade-off, we decompose the loss of a policy~$\set{L}(\pi, T)$ into two components: idiosyncrasy loss and delay loss.
-In particular, for a period $t$, consider a new post $j$ of type~$k$. \begin{itemize} \item If the post is not admitted for review, it incurs an \emph{idiosyncrasy loss} of $r_k\ell_k$ due to cost uncertainty: it either stays on the platform for $\ell_k$ periods ($h_k \leq 0$) and incurs a loss $r_k^O \ell_k=r_k\ell_k$, or it is removed from the platform for $\ell_k$ periods ($h_k > 0$) and incurs a loss $r_k^R \ell_k=r_k\ell_k$. \item If the post is admitted and (successfully) reviewed in period $t + d-1$ (with a delay of $d$ periods), then for periods $\{t,\ldots,\min(t+d-1,T)\}$, it incurs a \emph{delay loss} $r_k\cdot \min(d,\ell_k) \leq r_k d$. \end{itemize} Formally, let $D(j)$ be a post's delay, i.e., a post arriving in period $t$ gets its label in period $t+D(j)-1$.
-We set $D(j) = T+1-t$ if a post is never reviewed.
-In addition, let $\set{Q}_k(t)$ be the set of type-$k$ posts in the review queue $\set{Q}(t)$ in period $t$ and let $Q_k(t) = |\set{Q}_k(t)|$.
+To understand this trade-off, consider a new job $t$ of type~$k$. \begin{itemize} \item If the job is not admitted for review, it incurs an idiosyncrasy loss of $\ell_k$ due to cost uncertainty: the platform either accepts it ($c_k \leq 0$) and incurs an expected loss $\ell_k^+$, or rejects it ($c_k > 0$) and incurs an expected loss $\ell_k^-$.
+In either case, the loss of $\ell_k = \min(\ell_k^+,\ell_k^-)$ is unavoidable for an un-admitted job because of the \emph{cost idiosyncrasy} of jobs with the same type. \item If the job is admitted for review, the platform temporarily avoids its idiosyncrasy loss because humans have a chance to later review this job.
+However, if the job is not reviewed by the end of the horizon, the platform still suffers from this idiosyncrasy loss.
+Since this loss arises from the \emph{delay} in human reviews, we refer to it as the delay loss of a policy. \end{itemize} Formally, let $\set{Q}_k(t)$ be the set of type-$k$ jobs in the review queue $\set{Q}(t)$ in period $t$ and let $Q_k(t) = |\set{Q}_k(t)|$.
 The above discussion thus shows that:

-where the last equality is by Little's Law \cite{Little61} (sum of post delays equal to sum of queue lengths).